 Arizona is still in great shape with the 5-foot-9, 136-pound point guard from Loyola High School.
 He considers himself wide open, but says he currently has a top three.

 "There are no real favorites right now," explained Jackson-Cartwright.
 "But if I had to name a top three it would be UCLA, Arizona and NC State.

 "Those three schools are at the top of my list.
 I'm really looking at those, but I am still considering everyone.
 I'm wide open still."

-Jackson-Cartwright is probably the best in the country -- regardless of class -- at making his teammates better.
+Jackson-Cartwright makes his teammates better almost better than anyone in the country, regardless of class.
 He was able to set up teammates for easy shots and piled up a lot of assists.
 The point guard said playing with and against great players makes him better.

 "It's a good experience," said Jackson-Cartwright.
 "It's a humbling experience that I am picked with this plethora of good players.
 It's a good experience.

 "I get to go up against some of the top players in the country everyday and you just have to compete and that's what I plan to do."

 As all the prospects should, Jackson-Cartwright is using all the information he is receiving from coaches as a way to improve.
 He says that is the number one aspect he is taking away from the weekend.